 Second Helpings, Beaufort County, South Carolina

-Volunteers at Second Helpings pick up food donations from grocery stores across the region, and then redistribute the donations to food banks to feed the hungry.
+Volunteers at Second Helpings pick up food donations from grocery stores across the region, and then redistribute the donations to food banks, churches, and soup kitchens to feed the hungry.
 Food pick-ups and drop-offs were once logged using clipboards and pens, and then hand-entered into spreadsheets at the office.

 This project replaced the clipboards and pens previously used by Second Helpings volunteers, and it provides more accurate and timely reports for donating stores and other supporting agencies.

 - Non-Profit: Second Helpings, Inc., Hilton Head, SC required on-line food pickup and delivery record keeping and scheduling to replace its manual paper-based system.

 - The University: Bowdoin College, Brunswick, Maine developed the Homebase application with 3 computer science students and an instructor during the spring and summer 2012 semesters.

 - The Software Professional: Progressive Technology, Inc. Hilton Head, SC provides technical support for maintaining and adding new features to Homeplate

 - System resources (design document, source code, “sandbox” database, etc.): http://github.com/megandalster/sh-homeplate/wiki/project-resources